 Made with Code builds on our long-standing commitment to increasing diversity in Computer Science.
 Since 2010 we’ve invested $40 million in organizations like Code.org, Girls Who Code, NCWIT and Black Girls Code.
 We are committing an additional $50 million over the next three years to further these efforts.

 We started Made with Code because even though increasingly more aspects in our lives are powered by technology, women aren’t represented in the companies, labs, research, creative arts, design, organizations, and boardrooms that make technology happen.

-Computer Science can make the world more beautiful, more usable, more safe, more kind, more innovative, more healthy, and more funny, but we need to help more girls find relevant ways to interact with it.
-Along with our coalition of supporters, we’re making it our mission to creatively engage girls with code.
+Computer Science can make the world more beautiful, more usable, more safe, more kind, more innovative, more healthy, and more funny, but we need to help more teen girls find relevant ways to interact with it.
+Along with our coalition of supporters, we’re making it our mission to creatively engage teen girls with code.
 And you can too!

 Our 3D printer’s arms are tired!
 Hundreds of thousands of you have already created and received 3D printed bracelets and we hope you’re showing them off.
 But don’t despair, there’s still tons of coding fun to be had.
 Take a spin with the avatar coding project or the new kaleidoscope project.
 And check back often for new updates and coding surprises.

 Check out our Resources page to learn about other fun things you can make with code—from a birthday card to a website.

 Made with Code is an initiative to champion creativity, girls, and code, all at once.
 The movement is designed to do three things: To inspire teens by celebrating women and girls who are using code to do great things; to engage teen girls to try coding through introductory projects and resources; and to sustain their interest by creating alliances and community.

 We were hoping you might say that!
 Made with Code is meant for teen girls who have already tried coding as well as for teen girls who have never seen it before.
 Take your first step into the coding world with one of our introductory coding projects.